-Wellington and Wells Fargo.
+34 Wellington and Wells Fargo.

-See Regulatory Notice 09-70 (December 2009) for a discussion of the Principal Operations Officer registration category.
+35 See Regulatory Notice 09-70 (December 2009) for a discussion of the Principal Operations Officer registration category.
 See also infra note 61 and accompanying text.

-commenter suggested the proposed rule explicitly state that covered persons are limited to those persons with decision-making and/or oversight authority.
-Certain commenters requested that FINRA clarify what is meant by the phrase "approve or authorize work."
-Other commenters stated that this provision is written too broadly; creates potential for misinterpretation in determining how far up or down the reporting chain this registration requirement would apply; could sweep in affiliate employees, mid or low level employees, third-party vendors and margin clerks; and that it should be limited to supervisors, managers or other persons responsible for primary oversight of covered functions, including managers for dual hat employees.
-One commenter suggested that FINRA revise this provision to clarify that supervisors and managers be senior members of their respective departments or units.
-Numerous commenters recommended deleting the phrase "work of other persons" because it is unclear.
+covered persons are limited to those persons with decision-making and/or oversight authority.36 Certain commenters requested that FINRA clarify what is meant by the phrase "approve or authorize work."
+37 Other commenters stated that this provision is written too broadly; 38 creates potential for misinterpretation in determining how far up or down the reporting chain this registration requirement would apply; 39 could sweep in affiliate employees, mid or low level employees,40 third-party vendors41 and margin clerks; 42 and that it should be limited to supervisors, managers or other persons responsible for primary oversight of covered functions, including managers for dual hat employees.43 One commenter suggested that FINRA revise this provision to clarify that supervisors and managers be senior members of their respective departments or units.44 Numerous commenters recommended deleting the phrase "work of other persons" because it is unclear.45